MonsterMakes/larry-infrastructure/README.md

 ---

 ## TODO
-1. Monster Makes does not have an official JIRA instance so the integration tests are broken at this point
+1. Monster Makes does not have an official JIRA instance so
+	- the integration tests are broken at this point
+	- the JIRA cli module is broken
 2. Monster Makes does not have an official Slack instance so the integration tests are broken at this point